This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - 1 tablespoon (about 2 sprigs) fresh mint - chopped

 - Place washed and dried chicken into a bowl and combine with harissa (or other spicy chili sauce) along with the dry spices.
 Thoroughly coat the chicken and allow to sit in the refrigerator for 1 - 2 hours.

 - Add the olive oil to the pan over medium heat.
 Add the onion, garlic, pulp of the preserved lemon, and saute until the onion softens.

 - Add the chicken to the pan and brown on both sides.

 - Add the prunes and apricots and simmer another 2 minutes.

 - Add the chicken broth until the chicken is 3/4 covered by liquid.
 Bring it to a boil and then reduce the heat to a simmer.
-Add the butter or ghee, cilantro and parsley (reserving some for garnishing).
+Add the butter or ghee, cilantro, mint and parsley (reserving 1/2 of the fresh herbs for garnishing).
 Turn the chicken occasionally, and add a little water if the liquid reduces below covering 1/2 of the chicken.

 - Serve with crusty bread or over rice or couscous.